Tzu Chi Q&A

 Yes.
-Tzu Chi Stem Cells Center received benchmark accreditation in 2010 and full accreditation in 2015 from the World Marrow Donor Association (WMDA), a voluntary organization overseeing the international exchange of blood stem cells and promoting the interest of volunteer donors.
+Tzu Chi Stem Cells Center received benchmark accreditation in 2010 and full accreditation in 2015 and 2020 from the World Marrow Donor Association (WMDA), a voluntary organization overseeing the international exchange of blood stem cells and promoting the interest of volunteer donors.
 With the accreditation, Tzu Chi Stem Cells Center has become an international marrow database.
 It is now one of the largest marrow registries in the world.

 3. How many potential donors have registered with Tzu Chi Stem Cells Center?